Irratzo/Containers/content/namespc-cgroup.rst

 Containers are not the only way that you can use namespaces and cgroups.
 Namespaces and cgroup interfaces are built into the Linux kernel, which means that other applications can use them to provide separation and resource constraints.

-`What Are Namespaces and cgroups, and How Do They Work? <https://www.nginx.com/blog/what-are-namespaces-cgroups-how-do-they-work>`_